Molecular & Cellular Biophysics and Biochemistry Graduate Program

 The Molecular & Cellular Biophysics and Biochemistry Program is one of seven academic programs offered by the Roswell Park Division of the University at Buffalo (SUNY) Graduate School.
 Roswell Park Cancer Institute (RPCI) is the nation’s first cancer research, treatment and education center and is the only National Cancer Institute-designated comprehensive cancer center in Upstate New York.
 RPCI is a member of the prestigious National Comprehensive Cancer Network, an alliance of the nation’s 21 leading cancer centers.

 Graduate students in Molecular and Cellular Biophysics & Biochemistry represent a variety of undergraduate backgrounds, including biological sciences, physical sciences, chemistry, mathematics and engineering.
 Graduate training is oriented toward enhancing students’ future employment prospects.
-According to the United States Department of Labor: “Employment of biochemists and biophysicists is projected to grow 19 percent from 2012 to 2022, faster than the average for all occupations.
-More biochemists and biophysicists will be needed to use the knowledge they have gained from basic research to develop biological products and processes that improve our lives.”
+According to the United States Department of Labor, employment of biochemists and biophysicists is projected to grow 8 percent from 2014 to 2024 (compared to 6% for other lab scientists).
 The ability to earn a graduate degree at a major cancer hospital/institution offers unique training opportunities in basic and clinical research.
 This interdisciplinary program strives to provide a unique educational and research environment by bringing together a diverse group of experts with a strong record of technological innovation and a common goal of eradicating cancer.
 The program thrives on synergy between biophysicists, chemists, engineers, molecular biologists and physicians, and encourages collaboration between academic, clinical and industrial scientists.

 The Molecular and Cellular Biophysics & Biochemistry Program has approximately 18-25 full-time PhD candidates.
 The typical time to complete a PhD degree is approximately five years.
 The total graduate student (MA, MS and PhD) population on the RPCI campus is about 250.
 Typical graduates pursue their careers in academic, research, industrial, and clinical environments.